-We provide integrated Device-to-Cloud IoT solutions that are comprised of recurring connectivity services, our IoT platform connected with our embedded cellular modules and cellular gateways.
-Enterprises, industrial companies and Original Equipment Manufacturers ("OEMs") worldwide rely on our expertise in delivering fully-integrated IoT solutions to reduce complexity, gather intelligent edge data and get their connected products and services to market faster.
+We provide integrated Device-to-Cloud IoT solutions that are comprised of our recurring connectivity services, our IoT cloud platform, and our embedded cellular modules and gateways.
+Enterprises, industrial companies and Original Equipment Manufacturers ("OEMs") worldwide rely on our expertise to deliver fully-integrated IoT solutions to reduce complexity, gather intelligent edge data and enable connected IoT products and services.

-To accelerate our transformation to a Device-to-Cloud IoT solutions company, we launched certain strategic and organizational structure changes in November 2018.
-Since then, we have designed and commenced implementation of a variety of cost reduction initiatives broadly across the Company, and organizationally, we have centralized three development teams into a single research and development ("R&D") entity to improve efficiency and centralized our product management to bring an integrated approach to providing end customer solutions.
-We also re-organized our Go-To-Market team with a strong focus on IoT solutions under a unified sales force to focus on leveraging our IoT module leadership position into more highly integrated Device-to-Cloud IoT solutions.
+To accelerate our transformation to a Device-to-Cloud IoT solutions company, we launched certain strategic and organizational structure changes in late 2018.
+Since then, we have designed and commenced implementation of a variety of cost reduction initiatives broadly across the Company, and organizationally, we have combined three development teams into a single research and development ("R&D") entity to improve efficiency.
+Similarly, we have combined product management into one centralized team.
+We also re-organized our Go-To-Market team with a strong focus on IoT solutions under a unified sales force to focus on leveraging our IoT device leadership position into more highly integrated Device-to-Cloud IoT solutions.